Flame Vine

 Planting and Care

-Given a spot in full to partial sun, this vine will flourish and have a high drought tolerance once established.
-Flame vine does require pruning yearly to remove dead wood and after flowering to keep the it under control.
-This vine naturally flowers most at the top of the structure it's growing on, but with regular heading back of several stems, you can encourage your vine to produce flowers and foliage on lower and middle portions.
-Be sure to do your major pruning before Thanksgiving each year, or risk injuring the blooms for next year.
+Given a spot in full to partial sun, this vine will flourish and has a high drought tolerance once established.
+Flame vine does require regular pruning to keep the it under control.
+This vine naturally flowers most at the top of the structure it’s growing on.
+While this plant does produce bean-like seed pods, the pods rarely contain viable seeds.